SrijanSriv211/Studybyte/README.md

 ## Why To Use Studybyte?
 That's a pretty good question though!

 Studybyte is optimized to list you Study related content on it's search results, meaning if you search something like "How to make a Cake" then Studybyte will not give you any results, instead it will redirect to the error page saying "We didn't find any match for your search term(s)".
-And all the links that will get listed your result page will be only coming from trusted sources, so you don't need to worry about anything.
+And all the links that will get listed on your results page will only be coming from trusted sources, so you don't need to worry about anything.

 I don't know whether others have experienced this or not but some times i need to perform almost 3-4 Google searches to find the solution i'm actually looking for.
 Now obviously Google is a really big and fast search engine, but as we know even Google is not perfect.
-But i think at this case Studybyte is in lead, i know i can't compete with Google because it's a really huge company and i'm an individual creator, but i think that this search engine can help people a lot more than Google.
+But i think at this case Studybyte is in lead, i know i can't compete with Google because it's a really huge company and i'm an individual creator, but i think that this search engine can help people a lot more than Google does.

-### What about Features?
-There are not so many features implemented yet, but we are currently working on it.
-- Studybyte is optimized to only provide Study material on it's search results.
-- Search Tags

-and a bit more.

-### What are Search Tags?
-Well Search Tags is nothing much, it's just some keywords, if at the start of your Query you use Search Tags then you can perform a search to Google, YouTube or etc.
+Studybyte has a lot of features for you all, and one of them are Search Tags.
+Well Search Tags are nothing much, they are some keywords to use in Studybyte, if at the start of your Query you use any Search Tag then you can perform a search to any search engine like Google, YouTube or etc.

 Currently implemented Search Tags are:
 - Search to Google using `g?`
 - Search to YouTube using `yt?`

-in the future more will be added.

 ## Requirments
 You need to install the following on your machine.